The main areas for practice focus are:

 As patients improve, the frequency of treatment lessens.
 Note that there are also many people who only require a couple of treatments to feel better, and may only be seen once or twice a year.
 There is definitely a lot of variation, as the response time is quite individualistic and can fluctuate with stress, diet, lifestyle.

-Michelle has advanced training in thyroid disorders with Apex Energetics, a health and wellness company, as well as a distributor of educational seminars on functional medicine.
-Many women especially suffer from signs of thyroid problems and the common signs and symptoms include chronic fatigue, muscle pain, headaches, insomnia, dysmenorrhea, amongst others.
+Michelle has advanced training in thyroid disorders with Apex Energetics, a sponsor for educational seminars on endocrine, immune, and nervous system topics.
+Common signs and symptoms of thyroid problems include chronic fatigue, muscle pain, headaches, insomnia, and dysmenorrhea.
 Using a plan that includes acupuncture, herbals, vitamins, minerals and enzymes is key to healing on a deeper level.
 Lab testing may be advised and can be ordered through this clinic.
 Some insurances cover this cost as well.